Terkin02/hypr_waybar/README.md

 Guidance!

 To apply this waybar, you need to:
-1) Download the config.jsonc, modules.json, style.css and hypr.sh files
+1) Install the project.
+2) Unpack the archive containing the waybar directory, the hypr.sh file and README.md.
-2) Run the hypr.sh file through the terminal with the command: ./hypr.sh
+3) Run the hypr.sh file through the terminal with the command: ./hypr.sh.

 If for some reason the script doesn't work, try it manually:
-1) Delete your waybar folder in the .config folder, and then create a new waybar folder in the .config folder.
-If you don't have a waybar folder, then also create a waybar folder in the .config folder
+1) Delete the waybar folder in the .config folder, and then move the newly installed waybar directory to the .config folder.
-2) Move the config.jsonc, modules.json and style.css files to the waybar folder.
-3) Type hyprctl reload in the terminal and then press Enter
+2) Type hyprctl reload in the terminal and reboot the device.

 Done!

+Translated with DeepL.com (free version)